maciej-jonczyk/network-ala/README.md

 #### Probe mapping

 *spojne-mz-ala.sh* - selecting best oligo-probe - NAMv5 mapping.
-Uses */duplik030223.r*
+Uses *duplik030223.r*

 *duplik030223.r* - some commands to compute averages for probes with multiple values

 #### Variant detection and further analyses

-*/map-pl.sh* - mapping of resequencing data.
+*map-pl.sh* - mapping of resequencing data.
 Here also variant-calling is described.

 *notatki.sh* - some notes and links concerning analysis

 - [ ] selection of interesting variants

 #### Network construction

+*annotation.sh* - functional annotation of genes, direct from NAM and translated from AGPv4

 **new** *network-map-string.sh* - network based on mapping of proteins in STRING 12